jonmichaelnarvaez/giddy_mobile/README.md

 - You must have [Node JS](https://nodejs.org) installed.
 - You must have [Watchman](https://watchman.org) installed.
 - Clone project & create your branch
+- Run `expo install expo-dev-client` to install dev client on your simulator.

 ###### Start with iOS
 ```